MBilalQureshi/html-css-project/README.md

 ## Fixes
 1. Hot bowl Cuisine logo link is not working and there is still a line under it.
     Fix: Add text-decoration: none; on .home a and changed its color to black.
+2. Header background pink color gets overflowed from right on small screens.
+    Fix: width set to auto instead of 100%